ms374-HW/CycleGANs/README.md

 *The lower score means it is more accurately monet

 <br/><br/>
-Currently, the Cycle GAN I created is creating heavier loss of 2 compared to the Pix2Pix model.
 More work has to be done to improve the generators and the discriminators, so they can optimise the values much better
 <br/>